top of page

 Gilad Sommer

-James Cappleman is currently Chicago's 46th Ward alderman.
+At the time of this interview, James Cappleman was Chicago's 46th Ward alderman.
 We met him at the New Acropolis school for a short interview about life.
+Enjoy!
+It's nice to meet you here in Chicago, so let's begin the interview!
 What is philosophy for you?
 I actually minored in philosophy, while I was studying to be a Franciscan priest.
 Philosophy helped me look inward to see what my motivations are when I do things.
 It also helped guide my values.
-You mentioned you studied to be a Franciscan priest but I'm assuming you're not one?
-No, I left the order in 1986 and remain
+You mentioned you studied

 Gilad Sommer

+Let's kick off the Chicago Everyday Philosopher Interview!
 I did stand up comedy for many years, but I feel like I’m a teacher at heart.
 I always wanted to do comedy, through that I'm trying to stay connected to cool ideas, interesting people and help educators to connect to students in a better way.
 I grew up in a relatively small Midwestern town, two hours west of Chicago - Rochelle, IL.
-I worked in a food processing factory to pay myself out of college, I’m very proud of that.
-I shoveled carrots out of a refrigerated box car and
+I worked in a food processing factory to pay myself out of college, I’m very proud o

 Gilad Sommer